 Initially the company was started with a view to helping provide employment to people with disabilities whenever possible.
-A family member, son and brother, Patrick has severe learning difficulties and as a family we were very aware of the difficulties faced by people with disabilities trying to compete for employment in the job market.
+A cherished family member, son and brother, Patrick had severe learning difficulties and left a huge impact on our lives.
+So as a family we were very aware of the difficulties faced by people with disabilities trying to compete for employment in the job market.

 Over the years we have employed people with a wide range of disabilities and won BT’s Deaf Employer of the Year in 1994.
 There is more about the history of the company on our About Us page.

 The workshops where the company started were initially built in the grounds of my parent’s grade 2 listed house (formally a Rectory).
 Our work has, therefore, always had an immediate impact on our actual surroundings.
 This has meant we have always had a profound interest in the effects of any chemicals and processes used in the printing processes.
 This coupled with the fact that we as a family have all worked long term with the various chemicals, has made us want to use processes that are as low impact and safe as possible.

 For this reason we have always specialised in water-based inks, which, although more difficult to use, have virtually no impact on the environment.
 We also insist that all other chemicals used in cleaning processes etc are environmentally safe.
 For more information on our ink please follow this link to water-based ink.

 About 10 years ago we moved to a purpose-built factory on a local industrial estate as we had very much outgrown the original premises.
 This building has been built to the highest standards regarding insulation etc thereby helping to minimise our carbon footprint.
 To further our carbon reduction we have also installed solar panels on the factory roof.